 Image 10 – Slipped Upper Femoral Epiphysis

 y of 13 years old male showing slipped upper femoral epiphysis.

 No other associated information is available with the image file.

 Image 11 – Xray of Fracture of Neck of Femur In nine Year Old Child

 Xray of Fracture of the neck of femur in a nine-year-old child

 The fracture is not displaced.
 Even undisplaced, this kind of fracture requires surgical fixation.

 Image 12 – Xray Pelvis Showing Fracture of Acetabulum

-Following is a post reduction film of dislocated hip with fracture of posterior wall of acetabulum.
+Following is a post reduction film of a dislocated hip with the fracture of the posterior wall of the acetabulum.

-The patient was 40 years old male who fell from height .
+The patient was 40 years old male who fell from a height.